 - Prolonged APTT, normal PT: The normal PT supports that factor VII is not deficient (tissue factor is never deficient), indicating the defect is in the intrinsic pathway (factors XII, XI, IX, VIII) or contact (prekallikrein, high molecular weight kininogen) factors.
 In general, factors need to be <30% of normal to result in prolonged clotting times.

 - Artifact of collection: The APTT is more sensitive to in vitro activation of clotting factors than the PT and may be prolonged (or falsely shortened or falsely normalized) with difficult venipuncture.
 The APTT may also be prolonged if insufficient blood is collected into citrate.
 Over-dilution of plasma with citrate will prolong the clotting times.
-This may also occur in severely anemic animals, resulting in recommendations to use a correction formula (for the degree of anemia (and adjust the citrate concentration) when collecting samples for hemostasis testing in anemic animals, but this is not routinely done.
+This may also occur in animals with a marked erythrocytosis (high hematocrit), resulting in recommendations to use a correction formula (for the degree of anemia (and adjust the citrate concentration) when collecting samples for hemostasis testing in anemic animals, but this is not routinely done.

 - Iatrogenic: Heparin therapy – heparin potentiates the antithrombotic action of antithrombin (inhibits multiple factors, but particularly factors II and X).
 Treatment with unfractionated but not fractionated (low molecular weight) heparin will prolong the APTT without affecting the PT.
 The APTT can be used to monitor treatment with unfractionated heparin – the target is an APTT that is prolonged 1.5-2 x normal, but animals may exhibit signs of bleeding at doses reaching this target level.